RedMadRobot/figma-export/README.md

 **Important, the [API](https://www.figma.com/developers/api#variables) for working with color variables in Figma is still in `Beta` stage, so something may break at any time.**

-**Important, in [CONFIG.md](CONFIG.md) use either colors or variablesColors.**
+**Important, in [figma-export.yaml](CONFIG.md) use either `colors` or `variablesColors`.**

-With the introduction of color variables in Figma, you can use color variables instead of color styles.
-Color variables can be used in figma-export, for this in [CONFIG.md](CONFIG.md) you need to use the `variablesColors` variable instead of `colors`.
+With the introduction of color variables in Figma, you can use it instead of color styles.
+Color variables can be used in figma-export, for this in [figma-export.yaml](CONFIG.md) you need to use the `variablesColors` option instead of `colors`.

 The value of variables can be either the final color value or another variable.
 For example, the `Primary` variable can contain the value `#FFFFFF`, and the `Secondary` variable can contain the value `Pand/90`.
 Figma-export can work with any depth of variable nesting.
 You can specify the `primitivesModeName` parameter to indicate the mode for the final table with your primitives, if the parameter is not specified, the default value will be used.